Standardized testing is an inescapable fact of academic life.

 Targeted Instruction

-Math is math, and it's common to spend some time covering core mathematical concepts and techniques.
+Math is math, and it's common to spend some time covering essential mathematical concepts and practices.
 In my work with ambitious students, however, teaching of course content is kept to a minimum in favor of more immediately useful and fruitful elements of test prep.
-The closer one gets to a perfect 800 the less the need to review basics and the greater the need to incorporate other ingredients listed below.
+The closer one gets to a perfect score the less the need to review basics and the greater the need to incorporate other ingredients listed below.

 Calculator Smarts

-Paper and pencil is fast becoming old technology, and graphing calculators like Desmos and the Ti-84 Plus CE now play an important role in teaching and learning mathematics.
-Clever use of the calculator can make an enormous difference on the SAT and ACT, and students of mine use specialized, proprietary materials to master those particular calculator tricks most helpful in maximizing scores.
+Paper and pencil is fast becoming old technology, and graphing calculators like Desmos and the Ti-84 Plus CE now play a valuable role in mathematics education.
+Clever use of the calculator can make an big difference on the SAT and ACT, and students of mine use specialized, proprietary materials to master handy calculator tricks most beneficial in optimizing outcomes.

 Hardest Questions

 Students with top scores only have trouble with the toughest problems.
-The higher the score, the greater the need to focus additional practice and coaching on extremely difficult questions.
-Utilizing my library of hundreds of official practice tests, students concentrate on learning to solve these perplexing puzzles.
-Through exercise with tough end-of-section questions, students develop creative thinking abilities and esoteric problem solving techniques pivotal in cracking the weightiest math challenges.
-Top students thus become able to squeeze from the test those last few points required to earn a perfect score.
+The higher the score, the greater the need to focus additional effort on extremely difficult questions.
+Working with an immense set of the most vexing questions taken from my library of hundreds of official practice tests, students learn to engage and solve such perplexing puzzles.
+Through exercise with tough end-of-section questions, students acquire creative thinking and problem solving skills central in cracking the weightiest math challenges.
+Top students thus become able to squeeze from the test those last few points required to produce a dazzling result.

 Intelligent Review

-Effective review of pivotal insights is imperative.
-To this end, students of mine keep success notes and digital copies of key practice problems in a folder for further study.
-It's crucial that students scrutinize these notes until they're assimilated and rework/retest these questions until mastered.
-Only by employing a thorough, rigorous review process can students properly reinforce their learning and most swiftly advance.
+Effective review of pivotal takeaways and eye-opening realizations is imperative.
+To facilitate improvement, students keep detailed success notes and maintain curated screenshot collections, capturing difficult, knotty problems for further study.
+It's crucial that students scrutinize these notes and questions until critical realizations are fully assimilated.
+Only by employing a thorough, rigorous review process can students demystify test the exam, properly reinforce learning, and most swiftly advance.

-Generating and sustaining maximal energy is vital to maximal success.
+Generating and sustaining maximum energy is vital to maximal success.
 Test taking is a competitive activity, and just as in athletics or the performing arts, lagging attention and lackluster commitment won’t cut it.
-Highly-intentional concentration and deliberate, laser-like focus light-up the brain like a Christmas tree, allowing students to move more quickly and cleverly, think more creatively and productively, and make the most of what they already know.
-Maintaining a sharp, mindful, energetic focus throughout the test is critical.
+Highly-intentional concentration and deliberate, laser-like focus light-up the brain like a Christmas tree, allowing students to think more quickly and cleverly, solve problems perceptively and productively, minimize score-crushing carelessness, and make the most of what they already know.
+Maintenance of a powerfully sharp, energetic, mindful "winning focus" throughout the test is critical.
 This is so important that, without it, almost nothing else matters.

 Flexible Programs

-Courses of study are structured around three main focal points: content review, strategy instruction, and practice testing.
 Most students meet with me for 8-12 ninety-minute sessions over a three to four month period.
-Four to five hours of homework are assigned following each tutorial.
-Although meetings follow a general pattern, lesson content is adjusted for the particular needs and goals of individual students.
-Scheduling is pliant, and can be tailored to fit around educational, personal, or family commitments.
+Lesson content is adjustable to reflect particular needs and goals of individual students.
+Scheduling is also pliant, and can be tailored to fit around educational, personal, or family commitments.